 Day 1 -

-We arrive in Heraklion in Crete and on arrival we will proceed by coach to our comfortable hotel, the 3-star Hotel Atrion, conveniently located in the centre of Heraklion, a few yards from the promenade.
+On arrival in Heraklion we will proceed by coach to our comfortable hotel, the 3-star Hotel Atrion, conveniently located in the centre of Heraklion, a few yards from the promenade.
 All rooms have private bathrooms, air-conditioning and a balcony.
 Dinner is served in the hotel this evening.

 |Hotel||Atrion Hotel, Heraklion|